What Is MarTech and Why Is It Important to Your Business?

-AdTech refers to the management of digital campaigns.
+AdTech is a form of MarTech refers to the management of digital campaigns.

 These solutions allow advertisers to serve targeted ads to the most preferable audiences, measure the success of those campaigns through tracking engagement and clicks, and then use that information to dictate the direction of future campaigns.